joonas-a/tiralabra/docs/reports/week5.md

 ## Week 5

-This week I didn't have much time to work with this project unfortunately, however the peer review for week 1 is done.
+This week I didn't have much time to work with this project unfortunately, however I managed to finish the peer review.

 ### Progress on the application